-11 Ways to Enhance a Box of Store-Bought Broth
+11 Ways to Fancy Up a Box of Store-Bought Broth

 Soup season is here, and while I’m sure we’d all love to be that home cook who always has homemade broth stocked in the freezer, the reality is sometimes you’ve got to make really good store-bought broth into really great homemade soup.
 So first find a brand of broth you love, and then enhance it with one (or more) of these kitchen staples.